-- Insert both the EEGer Dongle (bright green key) and Remote Use Client Disk (personalized USB Flash drive) into the appropriate USB ports of your EEGer Therapist system.
-Open the EEGer program. - Click Select Client.
-Click the large button that appears to load the EEGer client information from the Remote Use Client Disk. - Select the client name (and protocol) from the client list. - Note the information displayed on the main screen (Figure 1).
+- Insert the EEGer Dongle and open the EEGer program. - Click Select Client then double click on "A client already on computer" when a dialog box is displayed.
+This will load the EEGer client information from the Home Use Client file. - Select the client name/protocol from the client list. - Note the information displayed on the main screen (Figure 1).
 Yellow messages are "warnings" that one of the controls is about to expire.
-Red messages mean you are not able to run a live session until you update. - If you see that either Dongles Authorizations or Remote Use Sessions/Days are about to expire, contact your supervising clinician to request the appropriate update(s).
+Red messages mean you are not able to run a live session until you update. - If you see that either Dongles Authorizations or Home Use Sessions/Days are about to expire, contact your supervising clinician to request the appropriate update(s).

-Figure 1.
-Remote Use Expiration Details
+Home Use Expiration Details

-• Updating EEGer Dongle Authorizations
+Updating EEGer Dongle Authorizations